dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

-It draws the glove.
+It makes it so that when this function is called, it will draw the glove.

-## Step 4: Draw the glove in the board UI
+## Step 4: use the draw glove function.

 In the board drawing section of `Lawn/Board.cpp`, directly after: